DomFord/domford.net/content/publication/ford-explore-2016/index.md

 ---
-title: '\"eXplore, eXpand, eXploit, eXterminate\": affective writing of postcolonial history and education in textitCivilization V'
+title: "'eXplore, eXpand, eXploit, eXterminate': Affective writing of postcolonial history and education in *Civilization V*"
 authors:
 - Dom Ford
-date: '2016-12-01'
+date: "2016-12-01"
-publishDate: '2023-12-27T10:12:56.958006Z'
+publishDate: "2023-12-27T10:12:56.958006Z"
-publication_types:
+publication_types: ["article-journal"]
-- article-journal
-publication: '*Game Studies*'
+publication: "*Game Studies*, *16*(2)"
-abstract: textitCivilization V as one of the most successful and definitive works of the 4X videogame genre presents a clear narrative of empire-building that, I will argue, is problematic when set against postcolonial theory.
+abstract: Civilization V as one of the most successful and definitive works of the 4X videogame genre presents a clear narrative of empire-building that, I will argue, is problematic when set against postcolonial theory.
 With many studies lauding the series for its educational capacities I argue that with an affective